 Knitters are meeting on the 1ST AND 3RD Wednesday morning of the month at 10 AM.
 Their next meetings are Wednesday, February 2nd and 16th.
 All skill levels invited, and there is instruction!
-Adult Book Group- Meets on the 2nd Monday of the Month Monday, Feb 14th, 6:00pm - Discussion:The Radium Girls by Kate Moore, copies are available at the library!
-March 14, 2022 6:00pm - Discussion: The Book Woman of Troublesome Creek by Kim Michelle Richardson Crafty Creations, Monthly Adult Crafting Group Coming in February!
+Adult Book Group Monday, Feb 14th, 6:00pm - Book Discussion Group: Meets on the 2nd Monday at 6 pm.
+February's title is The Radium Girls by Kate Moore, copies are available at the library!
+Crafty Creations, Monthly Adult Crafting Group Coming in February!